The Herbal Medicine Diploma course is divided into 3 parts.

 The Herbal Medicine diploma course provides high quality training which equips graduates to build successful practices.
 It is carefully structured.
 Each study unit builds on the previous one, allowing students to develop their confidence and skills, and reach their full potential as Herbalists.

-The Herbal Medicine Course consists of 3 Levels (I, II and III).
+The Herbal Medicine Course consists of 3 parts.

 Naturopathy Study, 1 year, 10 weekends or 20 weekdays